After latest school shooting, Democratic lawmakers slam GOP for inaction on gun control

 He was seen by a reporter hugging Rep. Randy Weber, R-Texas, who represents Santa Fe.

-Lawmakers from states devastated by school shootings — like the 2012 shooting in Newtown, Conn. that left 27 dead — were among the most outspoken.
+Lawmakers from states devastated by school shootings — like the 2012 shooting in Newtown, Conn. that left 27 dead — were among the most outspoken in saying that Congress has not done enough.

 "Let’s call it like it is: the horrifying inaction of Congress, slaughter after slaughter, has become a green light to would-be shooters, who pervert silence into endorsement," said Sen. Chris Murphy, D-Conn.

+He did not offer specifics, though the Fix NICS Act, a limited background check bill that seeks to improve enforcement of the existing system by prodding various agencies to keep their records updated, was rolled into the omnibus government spending bill that was signed into law in March.

+"This is a time to come together in support of the Santa Fe community," Ryan said.

-Many pointed to the historic protests students have lead in recent months calling for gun control.
+Many Democrats who spoke out noted the historic protests students have lead in recent months calling for gun control — and lamented the now-familiar cycle of the country reacting to mass shootings.

 "Millions of young people are raising their voices and bravely, eloquently insisting on action to end the gun violence epidemic.
 Congress must show as much courage as they have," House Minority Leader Rep. Nancy Pelosi, D-Calif., said in a statement.